Ian Flynn

 James Ian Flynn (born May 31, 1982), also known by his Internet pen name Ian Potto, is an American and Canadian comic book writer.
 He was chief writer for Archie Comics's Sonic the Hedgehog since issue #160, after the departure of the previous chief writer Ken Penders, until Archie's cancelation on the run at issue #290.
 As of April 4, 2018, he is the lead writer of IDW Publishing's Sonic the Hedgehog comic series.
 He is also known for Archie's Mega Man, New Crusaders, Archie (2015), as well as IDW's Teenage Mutant Ninja Turtles.

 Starting with Sonic Frontiers, Ian Flynn has contributed to the writing of multiple mainline Sonic games.

 Early life

 Flynn was born and raised in Charlotte, North Carolina.
+Flynn went to the University of North Carolina at Greensboro.

 Career

 Flynn was hired as a writer on Archie's Sonic the Hedgehog after sending in unsolicited proposals.
 He subsequently wrote Sonic Universe; the Capcom series, Mega Man; and New Crusaders, a superhero title published by the Archie Imprint Red Circle Comics.
 In the Sonic the Hedgehog series, he collaborated with Tracy Yardley, the penciller for the series since issue #160.
 Flynn made his television writing debut with the Sonic Boom episode "Anything You Can Do I Can Do Worse-er".
 In December 2021 he was reported to have been writing the script for Sonic Frontiers; he also wrote the scripts for the prologue comic and animation released in the lead-up to Frontiers' release.
 Flynn also wrote the story scenes for the Sonic Origins compilation.
 In 2023, a mobile game released titled Sonic Dream Team, which was another title Flynn was part of the writing team for.
 Flynn is also a host on a Q&A podcast, known as the Bumblekast, where he previously answered (Note: On December 20, 2024, Flynn announced that beginning in 2025, the Bumblekast would no longer accept questions about the Sonic the Hedgehog franchise, citing conflict of interest concerns; the podcast remains ongoing and questions unrelated to Sonic are still accepted.) questions from fans concerning the Sonic franchise and his work on the series.

 Although Sega canceled their Sonic the Hedgehog comic series, Archie Comics brought back Flynn, alongside collaborating colleagues Tracy Yardley and Matt Herms, to revive their Cosmo the Merry Martian intellectual property.
 The first issue of Cosmo was released in January 2018.